Forage Fish Survey

 Forage Fish are a key link in the marine food web supporting much larger, predator species such as salmon.
 Without vast numbers of these finger-size fish, which typically swim in schools, the larger predators and many seabirds could not be sustained.
 In Puget Sound the three principal species of forage fish are Pacific Herring, Sand Lance and Surf Smelt, and the health of these populations is of great importance to all who are working for marine recovery.

-At Cornet Bay on the northern tip of Whidbey Island, the MRC is working with volunteers from WSU Beach Watchers to survey several shoreline areas for the presence of forage fish eggs.
-Beach Watchers are doing this monitoring as part of our Cornet Bay Restoration project to establish a baseline and document any changes that occur during and after the completion of bulkhead removal and other shoreline restoration.
+At Cornet Bay on the northern tip of Whidbey Island, the MRC is working with volunteers, including many Sound Water Stewards volunteers, to survey several shoreline areas for the presence of forage fish eggs.
+This monitoring is part of our Cornet Bay Restoration project to establish a baseline and document any changes that occur during and after the completion of bulkhead removal and other shoreline restoration.

 Our Cornet Bay project is designed to improve spawning habitat for forage fish and nearshore habitat for forage fish and salmon by eliminating a source of beach scouring, expanding intertidal habitat, improving beach composition and improving riparian vegetation.
 Removing the bulkhead also will eliminate a source of any leaching of hydrocarbons onto the beach.

 Two of Puget Sound's principal forage fish, Pacific Sand Lance and Surf Smelt, deposit their eggs in the upper intertidal zone on sandy-gravelly beaches.
 Protecting and restoring healthy spawning habitat for these forage fish is an important component of salmon restoration.